 - “Annie, Get Your Gun, But Please Don't Bring It to the Depo,” Texas Lawyer, 31 January 2019

-- Lead author, Limiting the Scope of Discovery Through Contract, Law360 (October 4, 2018) (discussing how sophisticated parties can use contractual provisions to preemptively limit the scope of discovery in any future litigation under their contracts).
+- Lead author, Limiting the Scope of Discovery Through Contract, Law360 (4 October 2018) (discussing how sophisticated parties can use contractual provisions to limit the scope of discovery in any future litigation under their contracts).

-- Lead author, CPLR 3213 – An Unheralded Procedural Remedy, New York Law Journal (May 10, 2018) (examining how lenders can use CPLR 3213 to their advantage in New York state court litigation).
+- Lead author, CPLR 3213 – An Unheralded Procedural Remedy, New York Law Journal (10 May 2018) (examining how lenders can use the ability to file a summary judgment motion at the outset of a dispute to their advantage in New York state court litigation).

 - Lead author, The Stakes Are High In FTI Consulting v.
-Merit Management, Law360 (May 18, 2017) (analyzing bankruptcy case before U.S. Supreme Court on the scope of the Bankruptcy Code’s safe harbor for securities settlement payments).
+Merit Management, Law360 (18 May 2017) (analyzing bankruptcy case before the U.S. Supreme Court concerning the scope of the Bankruptcy Code's safe harbor for securities settlement payments).